pschmitt52/heytutor-zachary/01-Cybersecurity-101/Security-101 HW/Unsolved/Readme.md

 With a combination of technical aptitude, valuable soft skills, and the ability to sell yourself well, you’ll be a competitive and appealing candidate to employers.

-- In Career Services, we empower you with the tools, resources, and support you need to become competitive in your market.
-To learn more, watch this [short video introduction to Career Services](https://www.youtube.com/watch?v=Tiuil_uXxG0&feature=youtu.be).
+- In Career Services, we empower you with the tools, resources, and support you need to become competitive in your job market.
+To learn more about Career Services and the specific milestones you can complete to become competitive, please visit the [Cybersecurity Career Services page](https://sites.google.com/2u.com/careerservices-cyber/home)

 - In Bootcamp Spot, you will find a number of Career Services milestones.
 Read through the first milestone to learn more about Career Services, and how to become employer-ready and competitive.